studentX/lab2/init_container/README.md

 4. Define an init container to prepopulate a volume to be used by the dictionary service
 5. Your init container will need to clone this repo [Dictionaries](https://github.com/k8sland/dictionaries.git) in order to provision the volume
+6. Edit the pod and change the init container command to cause the pod to fail
+7. What's happening with your dictionary pod?

 ## Commands